(888) 340-0089

 • Form 990 for organizations exceeding those thresholds

 Failing to file for three consecutive years results in automatic revocation of tax-exempt status.
+Our overview of What Happens if a Nonprofit Misses a Filing Deadline? explains how organizations can correct course if filings are delayed.

 The IRS provides official filing guidance and current thresholds on its Annual Filings and Forms page.